Kerr-Newman quasinormal modes and Seiberg-Witten theory: Seiberg-Witten theory and the Aminov-Grassi-Hatsuda conjecture

 In the IR, the quantum corrections are computed as corrections to the periods $\Pi_{A,B}$ due to quantization of the Seiberg-Witten curve,\footnote{Quantization may involve variable redefinitions of the classical Seiberg-Witten curve~\eqref{eq:SWC_classical}.
 The notation $\tilde{F}$ reflects this possibility.}

 which is understood as the quantization of a classical integrable system corresponding to the curve.
 This viewpoint is known as the Bethe/Gauge correspondence~\cite{Nekrasov:2009rc}; see also, Refs.~\cite{Gorsky:1995zq,Mironov:2009uv}.
-As an operator equation, Eq.~\eqref{eq:sw_curve} only makes sense when acting on a test wavefunction $\psi (x)$,
+As an operator equation, Eq.~\eqref{eq:sw_curve} only makes sense when acting on a test wave function $\psi (x)$,

 where $P(x; E)$ is the quantum-corrected $p(x; E)$ variable.
 The periods~\eqref{eq:period_cl} become

 after quantization; recall we have set $\hbar = 1$.
 The periods can be viewed as complexified action variables in this context.